 - Thomas und Marie haben sich [übrigens] gestern [übrigens] nach der Party [übrigens] getrennt.

 - [Übrigens] haben sich Maria und Thomas gestern…

-If you have any questions or suggestion just leave me a comment.
-I hope you liked it and see you next time.
+I hope you enjoyed it and see you next time.